mrGoonies/10-python-apps/README.md

 - **weather-app**
   - Use of external libraries such as *requests* and *beautifulsoup4*.
   - Use of the *namedtuple* function.

+- **LOL Cat**
+  - Download content from an external API.
+  - Interact with the operating system file handler from Python.
+  -

 ## Topics Learned
 1. Enumerate: